FestivALL

 RETURN OF WORK:

-On October TBA, all artwork will be taken down and pick ups will be at The Clay Center.
+On October 23rd, all artwork will be taken down and pick ups will be at The Clay Center.
 Any leftover work will be taken to the FestivALL Office, where it will be held until a scheduled pick up is determined.
 Remaining participation certificates and awards will be distributed as well.

 WORK PRODUCED THROUGH CLASS ASSIGNMENTS: